Growing Australian native daisies by colour and climate - Minimalist Gardener

 5. White strawflower (Xerochrysum bracteatum)

-Annual or short-lived perennial · Full sun · 30–100cm · All states
+Annual or short-lived perennial · Full sun · 30–100cm · All states · Not suited to tropical climates

-White strawflower (Xerochrysum bracteatum) > Minimalist Gardener > News and Resources
+White strawflower (Xerochrysum bracteatum) — Minimalist Gardener

 6. White burr daisy (Calotis dentex)